HalabiDaniel/daniels-boilerplate/README.md

   - Mastercard: `5555 5555 5555 4444`
 - Try subscribing to different plans and check that webhooks are being received

-You're all set!
-Your payment system is ready to handle real transactions once you switch to live mode.

 ## File Storage Setup (Cloudinary)